 |

-Keep It Simple Stupid - K.I.S.S
+Keep It Simple Stupid - The K.I.S.S

 Approach